illinoistech-itm/jhajek/itmo-453/metrics-tutorial/Readme.md

 WantedBy=multi-user.target
 ```

-Even with this service file we need to do a bit more manuvering of the files to get them into the correct locations.
+Even with this service file we need to do a bit more maneuvering of the files to get them into the correct locations.

 #### Installing the Node Exporter Binary